Goethe Medal

 The Goethe Medal, also known as the Goethe-Medaille, is a yearly prize given by the Goethe-Institut honoring non-Germans "who have performed outstanding service for the German language and for international cultural relations".
 It is an official decoration of the Federal Republic of Germany.
 The prize used to be given on 22 March, the anniversary of Goethe's death.
 Since 2009, it has been given on 28 August, the anniversary of Goethe's birth.
 The first awards were made in 1955.
 In the intervening years, through 2018, a total of 348 women and men from 65 countries have been so honored.
-It is not to be confused with Goethe-Medaille für Kunst und Wissenschaft (1932–1944) and Goetheplakette der Stadt Frankfurt am Main.
+It is not to be confused with Goethe-Medaille für Kunst und Wissenschaft (1932–1944), Goethe Prize and Goetheplakette der Stadt Frankfurt am Main.